 By making use of collaborative instruments, UCT has been able to successfully leverage an increased number of external grants as well as bursaries for both postgraduate students and postdoctoral fellows.
 These instruments are:

 - the South African Research Chairs Initiative, managed by the Department of Science and Technology and the National Research Foundation

-- the UCT Signature themes for Research
+- the UCT research institutes

-- the University Research Committee accredited research groupings
+- the University Research Committee-accredited research groupings

 - strategic partnerships with external research organisations.